SzeWingChan/School_District_Analysis/README.md

 Impacts of replacing the math and reading scores for Thomas High School as there is evidence of academic dishonesty.

 - How is the district summary affected?
-    - The average math score, the percentage of students passing math test, the percentage of students passing reading test and the overall passing percentage are lowered after the math and reading scores of the ninth graders of Thomas High School being removed.
+    - The average math score is lowered by 0.1.
+    - The percentage of students passing math dropped by 0.2%.
+    - The percentage of students passing reading decreased by 0.1%.
+    - The overall passing percentage is lowered by 0.3%.

     Original